jakub-pomykala/tracing-demo/README.md

  ```
  and access the dashboard at http://localhost:9411

-- Clone and check out the sample application.
+- Clone the sample application.

 Create a working directory to clone this repo and to download Istio into: (note: will be moved to this repository after review)